-MAST 1115 Medical Terminology 2 credits

-This course is designed for the student in allied health technology.
-Includes the principles of building a medical vocabulary.
+MAST 1115 Medical Terminology 2 credits This course is designed for the student in allied health technology and includes the principles of building a medical vocabulary.
 Emphasis is placed on the use of word parts including prefixes, suffixes, and root words used with a combining form to establish medical terms.
 Course provides an overview of body systems used in conjunction with terminology.
 Correct spelling, definition and pronunciation of medical terms is stressed.
 Communication both written and verbally between health care professionals and between the health professional and patient is emphasized.

-MAST 1118 Human Diseases 2 credits Prerequisites: MAST 1115, BIOL 1104
+MAST 1118Human Diseases2 creditsPrerequisites:MAST 1115, BIOL 1104

 This course includes basic information about common medical conditions, human diseases, and the disease process.
 Emphasis will be placed on case management, including diagnostic tests indicated, treatment indicated, and client teaching required.
 Course content will include documentation of symptoms, patient assessment, and ways to validate a patients' understanding of their disease and treatment.
-This course follows CAAHEP/AAMA accreditation standards in place for Medical Assistants.
+This course follows CAAHEP/ AAMA accreditation standards in place for Medical Assistants.

-MAST 1125 Clinical Practicum I 1 credit Prerequisite: MAST 1101, 1111, and 1115
+MAST 1125Clinical Practicum I1 creditPrerequisite:MAST 1101, 1111, and 1115